alecthomas/geoip/README.md

 # A pure Go interface to the free [MaxMind GeoIP](http://dev.maxmind.com/geoip/legacy/downloadable) database

+This package provides fast lookups of country by IP address.

 This implementation compiles an optimized version of the database into Go (using [gobundle](http://github.com/alecthomas/gobundle)), and so does not rely on external files.
+The in-memory table size is around ~800KB.

 ### Caveats